Kira41/coin/README.md

 * `1` – admin who can manage their own agents and users
 * `2` – super admin with full access to all users and agents

+New admin accounts are restricted to levels `0` and `1`; the super admin level (`2`) is reserved and cannot be assigned through the dashboard or API.
+The `created_by` column is automatically populated with the ID of the admin creating the account.

 The `personal_data` table now includes a `linked_to_id` column storing the `admins_agents.id` of the creator.
 When inserting or updating these records via `admin_setter.php`, make sure the password you send is pre-hashed on the client